 Going the first, the smaller loss was thine. (“To Werther”)

-Some of my friends did die in their twenties and early thirties, of “glamorous” addictions to cocaine, heroin or a prosaic addiction booze; \some died of HIV.
+Some of my friends did die in their twenties and early thirties, of “glamorous” addictions to cocaine, heroin or a prosaic addiction booze; some died of HIV.
 There were even a few juvenile artistic suicides.
 The corpses they left behind were not all that good-looking but they were recognizable.
-It didn’t take many dead friends (and the loss of my father at age 45) for me to understand that death is no quest.
+It didn’t take many dead friends (and the loss of my father when he was 45 and I 20) for me to understand that death is no quest.
 However, suicide and addiction (flames in which young heroes burn) are ways to control the future.

 After First Fish I embraced “mere survival.”
 From then on, Old Heroes (though none as old as First Fish!) appeared as I needed them, Zorba, Santiago, Ulysses and Goethe.
 For all heroes — even First Fish — life probably begins as a journey of “fear and ignorance,” but the old hero lives long enough to be humbled (though not defeated) by fate.
 He manages to learn a little something.
 The old hero retains the curiosity we associate with childhood.
 Old heroes accept that the future unfolds according to its own laws.
 He recognizes that the vast unknown is life.
 He is resilient and brave, and often ends up lighting the way for those who come after.